martinthomson/http-replay/draft-thomson-http-replay.md

 request with the `Early-Data` header field add and set to "1".
 If the server responds with a 422 (Too Early) status code, the intermediary can then wait until the TLS handshake completes and forward the request again.

-A client SHOULD include the `Early-Data` header field with a value of "1" if it sends a request in TLS early data.
-This indicates to the intermediary or server that it understands the 422 (Too Early) status code and will retry the request.

 ## The 422 (Too Early) Status Code